NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/confusion_matrix_estimation.rst

-Next we create the Confidence-based Performance Estimation (:class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`) estimator and specify that we would like the "confusion_matrix" metric using the ``metrics`` parameter.
+Next we create the Confidence-based Performance Estimation (:class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`) estimator and specify that we would like the 'confusion_matrix' metric using the ``metrics`` parameter.
 We also specify how we would like the confusion matrix results to be normalized using the ``normalize_confusion_matrix`` parameter.
 The normalization options